-PAS 417 Equity and Diversity in Schools
+AFRS 417 Equity and Diversity in Schools

 Prepares teacher candidates to examine principles of educational equity, diversity, and the implementation of curriculum content and school practices for elementary/secondary students.
 Focuses on the history and culture of a specific ethnic experience and a comparative analysis made with other ethnic groups in California.
 Engages students to examine, critique, and reflect on their personal biases regarding children of color.

 Section B - The Community

 - AFRS 300 Contemporary Issues in the African American Community

 Prerequisite: Completion of the lower-division writing requirement.
 An in-depth exploration of the social, political, cultural, and economic issues in the African-American community.
 Provides insight on the extent to which these issues affect the Black individual and family in their interaction with majority American society.
 (Available for Section B of the Multicultural Requirement for Credential Candidates and for General Education, Comparative Cultural Studies).